giantswarm/docs/src/content/general/management-clusters/index.md

 The infrastructure including the management cluster nodes and supporting resources like bastion hosts are managed by our SRE team using Terraform.

-However, we plan to move more of this provisioning to Operators reusing the components that manage our workload clusters where possible.
-As they are more dynamic compared to Terraform and other tools such as Kops.
-Operators continuously reconcile the cluster to its desired state.
+However, we plan to move more of this provisioning to operators, reusing the components that manage our workload clusters where possible.
+As they continuously reconcile the cluster to its desired state, operators are more dynamic than Terraform and other tools such as Kops.